Counterexamples (WritePhilosophy Guide)

 Therefore, X.

-This form of inference is logically invalid.
+At first glance, you might think the argument looks valid – this is an illusion based on its resemblance to modus ponens, one of the most common logical schema (If X, then Y. X. Therefore, Y).
+But this form of inference is logically invalid.
 In fact, it’s an example of the ‘affirming the consequent’ fallacy.
 How do we know this?
-Because we can provide an argumentative counterexample: a clear-cut case in which the premise is true but the conclusion is false that follows the exact same argument schema.
+Because we can provide an argumentative counterexample: a definitive case in which the premise is true but the conclusion is false, which follows the exact same argument schema.
 Here’s one:

 1. If unicorns exist, then the moon orbits the earth.